thalesbruno/thalesbruno/README.md

 ## About me

-- 🔭 I have a Bachelor’s Degree in Computer Science and I am doing the Master's Degree graduate in Data Science research area.
+- 🔭 I have a Bachelor’s Degree in Computer Science and I am doing a Master's Degree in Data Science, focused in the Natural Language Processing research area.
 - 💻 I have been working as IT Infrastructure Analyst for 5 years now, as well as a freelance Web Developer.
 - 🌱 I'm currently learning Natural Language Processing (NLP).
 - 👯 I’m looking to collaborate on Data Science projects, mainly the NLP ones.